abhay227/Django-Todo-List/README.md

 4.You can also edit, delete,Archive an existing task using buttons in right.

 To logout use the button next to new.

+## Tech Stacks being used to make this>>>
+1.Html,Css,Js(as fundamental part).

+2.React js(front framework of the js, for view)

+3.Django(python web framework for the backend building)

+4.MySQL(for storing UserData and tasks)